 Palace of Culture & Science

 No building in Warsaw is more polarizing than the Palace of Culture & Science.
 For decades, Varsovians were patent in their resolve to hate the place.
 It was, after all, a communist-era gift from the Soviets.
-Not exactly an era that many feel comfortable reliving in any way.
-Even with attitudes softening, you’re bound to find a few who’d rather see it reduced to rubble than to clog up the Warsaw skyline for another day.
+And it wasn’t exactly an era that many feel comfortable reliving—in any way.
+Even with attitudes softening, you’re bound to find a few who’d rather see it reduced to rubble than clog up the Warsaw skyline for another day.

-The biggest reason to visit the Palace of Culture & Science isn’t just to gawk at its enormity.
+The biggest reason to visit the Palace of Culture and Science, even if you only have one day in Warsaw, isn’t just to gawk at its enormity.
 Snag a ticket (20zł/15zł) to zoom up the high-speed elevator to the observation terrace on the 30th floor.
-The views of Warsaw from atop Poland’s highest building are simply magnificent.
+The views from atop Poland’s highest building are magnificent.

 Getting to the Palace of Culture & Science

 The Palace of Culture & Science is the easiest building to find in Warsaw.
 Just look up almost anywhere, and you’ll see it!
-From Warszawa Centralna simply take the exit towards Emilii Plater.
+From Warszawa Centralna, take the exit towards Emilii Plater.
 The Palace of Culture & Science is across the street on plac Defilad.

 Warsaw Rising Museum

-There’s a nary a more heroic story than the 1944 Warsaw Uprising.
-Watch it unfold before your eyes at the Warsaw Rising Museum, one of the country’s most interesting museums.
+There’s no more heroic story than the 1944 Warsaw Uprising.
+Watch it unfold before your eyes at the Warsaw Rising Museum, one of the country’s most interesting museums and one of the coolest places to visit in Warsaw.

-At the Warsaw Rising Museum, you’re warped through the darkest days of Nazi occupation through to the liberation of Warsaw in 1945.
-The interactive exhibits feature multimedia and tactile elements ranging from video footage to replica equipment.
+At the Warsaw Rising Museum, you’re warped through the darkest days of Nazi occupation to the liberation of Warsaw in 1945.
+The interactive exhibits feature multimedia and tactile elements.
+They range from video footage to replica equipment.

 Getting to the Warsaw Rising Museum